Cianidos/randomart/readme.md

 A further optimized version will be added.
 Also, shader generation, live update GUI with Time parameter will be added.
+## Requirements

+C++ std20 compatible compiler.
+Tested with clang on macOS.
+To use other compilers, modify `build/build.cpp`.

 ## Quick start